You are here

-Chlamydia is the most commonly reported STI in BC and the number of chlamydia infections has continued to rise each year since the late 1990’s.
-Gonorrhea, the next most commonly reported, has 8.5 times fewer cases than chlamydia.
-Syphilis is even less common, with 34 times fewer cases than chlamydia on average since 2000.
+Genital chlamydia is the most commonly reported STI in BC and the number of chlamydia infections has continued to rise each year since the late 1990’s.
+Gonorrhea, the next most commonly reported STI, has 9 times fewer cases than chlamydia.
+Syphilis is even less common, with 32 times less the number of cases than chlamydia on average since 2000.

 HIV is less common than syphilis and the number of newly diagnosed HIV infections in BC has been decreasing over time.
 In 2016, there were 241 new cases of HIV reported in BC.
 Because a person gets HIV once and it lasts for life, the total number of people currently living with HIV is counted as well as new cases.
 It is estimated that as of 2014, 1 in every 400 people in BC is living with HIV (approximately 12,100 people).

 These numbers are likely an underestimation because many people do not have symptoms and do not get tested, so they are not counted.